*NEW* Design & Competition Rules

 If a match does not end in a knockout, the winner shall be determined through a point system graded by three judges.
 The points system is based on three categories, with a total of 11 points awarded, spread over both competitors as follows:

 1. WEAPON EFFECT – up to 5 total points: determined by the use of one’s primary weapon, followed by secondary weapon.
 This includes, but is not limited to total damage.
 Includes ANY intent to disable and overpower an opponent.
 Self-inflicted damage is weighted the least.
 Ramming/wedge use is also counted as weapon effect.
+Self-inflicted damage should be considered AGAINST a robot.

 2. TEMPO – up to 3 total points: determined by demonstration of controlling the pace and tempo of the match over the opponent, and demonstrating strategy.